mongodb/docs/source/administration/replica-sets.rst

 values of ``3``, ``4``, and ``5``.
 This setting allows the set to elect these members as :term:`primary`, but does not allow them to vote in elections and allows you to add three additional voting nodes to your set.
 Place voting nodes so that your designated primary node or nodes can reach a majority of votes in the event of a network partition.

 .. note::

    In general use, when possible all nodes should have only 1 vote to prevent intermittent ties, deadlock, or the wrong nodes from becoming :term:`primary`.
 Use ":ref:`Replica Set Priorities
-   <replicanode-priority>`" to control which nodes are more
+   <replica-set-node-priority>`" to control which nodes are more
    likely to become primary.

 .. seealso:: ":js:data:`members[n].votes`" and ":ref:`Replica Set